 On average, positive social-emotional scores increase 3% over the summer.
 Our daily Summer Leadership Academy serves 125 students and runs 7 hours/day for 5 weeks.
 Students participate in morning academic classes (ELA, Math, and Civics) and afternoon enrichment sessions based on the VeggieTime and Citizenship Programs.
 The Academy provides workforce development skills such as public speaking, marketing, financial literacy, team-building, and goal-setting.
 In just 5 short weeks, Kid Power saw significant growth.

-Kid Power inspires youth leadership by promoting academic advancement, physical and emotional wellness, and positive civic engagement in underserved communities throughout the District of Columbia.
+Inspiring youth leadership by promoting academic advancement, physical & emotional wellness, civic engagement in underserved communities in DC.